Maksim99745/rsschool-cv/cv.md

 ## About Me

 I'm a beginner front-end developer.
 I have always loved making things with my own hands and development turned out to be my thing.
+I always take things seriously and see them through to the end.

 ## Skills